db-ux-design-system/core-web/packages/foundations/README.md

 ></div>
 ```

-> **Note:** In CSS you might to use the classes or data-attributes even more because you cannot use placeholders like we have it in `scss`.
+> **Note:** In CSS you might to use the classes or data-attributes even more because you cannot use placeholders or mixins like we have it in `scss`.
 If you use a 3rd party library and cannot apply classes or data-attributes you might want to copy the content of our helper classes to apply it to the 3rd party class.

 ### SCSS